 One possibility is for the SNPN to delegate the authentication server role to the CdP (i.e. the CdP supports AAA functionality).
 In this case, the AUSF acts as EAP authenticator and interacts with the CdP to execute the primary authentication procedure using the CdP credentials.
 The AUSF uses a AAA-P/IWF to interact with the CdP.
 The AAA-P/IWF undertakes any AAA protocol interworking between SBI services used by the AUSF and the AAA protocol supported by the CdP.
 This allows the AUSF to remain a full SBA entity within the 5GC architecture.

 For the registration and subscription management procedures, it is assumed that the SNPN has provisioned in the UDM/UDR individual subscriptions for the UEs that use non-AKA credentials from the CdP.
-Alternatively, the SNPN may use common subscription profiles for these UEs.
+Alternatively, the SNPN may use common subscription profiles per CdP for these UEs.

-Editor's note: It is FFS whether the SNPN needs to provide the UE subscription data at UDM/UDR.
-If this is required, it is FFS the content in UE subscription data that indexed by SUPI/SUCI generated based on CdP-UE ID.
-It is FFS how to correlate the UE subscription data in SNPN and UE credentials in CdP.
+- In the case of SNPN UDM/UDR provides the individual subscription data, the AMF/SMF can retrieve the data using a SUPI.
+It is assumed that the SUPI may be generated based on CdP-UE ID and provisioned at the UDM/UDR as part of the individual subscription data or the SUPI may not relate with the CdP-UE ID and is provisioned at the UDM/UDR and UE.

+- In the case of SNPN UDM/UDR provides the common subscription data, the AMF/SMF can retrieve the data using CdP IP, which can be derived from UE’s SUPI/SUCI generated based on CdP-UE ID.

+- In the case of SNPN UDM/UDR doesn’t provide the common subscription data nor individual subscription data, refer to solution #4 for subscription handling for registration and session management procedure.

 6.8.3 Procedures

 This clause shows the interactions to enable UEs to access an SNPN which makes use of a credential management system managed by a Credential Provider external to the SNPN proposed in this solution.

-Figure 6.8.3-1: UE registration in SNPN using CdP as authentication server
+Figure 6.8.3-1: UE registration in SNPN using CdP as authentication server and CdP-UE ID for SUPI derivation

 0. The UE is configured with non-AKA credentials from the CdP e.g. SUPI containing a network-specific identifier, CdP ID and security information, and optionally a list of SNPNs that the CdP has an agreement/SLA with.